agraef/ez-ag/README.md

 Finally, you can also bypass all of this and route the control data from the Wing to your DAW instead.
 To these ends, enable the "thru" toggle in the gwing subpatch and hook up your DAW's control input to Pd's MIDI output #2.
+(If nothing is hooked up to this MIDI output then the "thru" toggle will effectively disable all local processing of the Guitar Wing data.)

 ## Ardour Support

-As a bonus, I've added an [Ardour][] MIDI map (Livid_GuitarWing.map in the sources) for using the Wing in this latter fashion.
-It assigns the four blue buttons on the bottom of the Wing to some of Ardour's transport controls (at
-present: start, stop, as well as the metronome click and loop toggles; you may want to adjust this to your liking or use it as a blueprint for mapping the controls for your favorite DAW).
+As a bonus, I've thrown in an [Ardour][] MIDI map (Livid_GuitarWing.map in the sources), which can be used to hook up the Wing to Ardour's Generic MIDI Control, either directly or through the pass-through option of the gwing subpatch secribed above.
+It assigns buttons 11-14 on the Wing to some of Ardour's transport controls (at present: start, stop, as well as the metronome click and loop toggles; you may want to adjust this to your liking or employ it as a blueprint for doing your own map for your favorite DAW).
 The rest of the controls are currently not assigned and may be used with Ardour's MIDI learn functionality.
-Note that to make this work, you'll have to configure the Generic MIDI Control Surface in Ardour's preferences accordingly.
+To make this work, you'll have to configure the Generic MIDI Control Surface in Ardour's preferences accordingly.

 [Ardour]: https://ardour.org/